iyobo/jollofjs/packages/isvalid/README.md

 In the above example the input must be of type `String`.

-All schemas must have the `type` specified or have a custom validator through a `custom` function - more about custom validators in it's designated section below.
+All schemas must have the `type` specified and/or have a custom validator through a `custom` function - more about custom validators in it's designated section below.

 > Object and array shortcuts apply their type automatically - as seen above.